-- Under Score metric configuration, configure the importance of various risk values.
+- Under Score metrics, configure the importance of various risk values.

 Now the risk scores given to discovered apps are configured precisely according to your organization needs and priorities.

 Why personalize your environment?
 Some features work best when they are customized to your needs.
 Provide a better experience for your users with your own email templates, decide what notifications you receive, and customize your risk score metric to fit your organization’s preferences.

 Recommended task: Configure important settings

 To create IP address tags

-Now you can use IP tags when you create policies, and when you filter and create data views.
+Now you can use IP tags when you create policies, and when you filter and create continuous reports.

 To create continuous reports